Paul Van den Hof was born in 1957 in Maastricht, The Netherlands.

 Since 2012 he is full professor in the Control Systems Group, Department of Electrical Engineering of Eindhoven University of Technology, The Netherlands and he has been Chair of this group in the period 2012-2022.
 Paul Van den Hof’s research interests are in issues of system identification, parametrization, signal processing and model-based control design, with applications in industrial process control systems, including petroleum reservoir engineering systems, mechanical servo systems and physical measurement systems.

 He teaches in the graduate program of the research school DISC, and has been a guest lecturer in the Belgian graduate school on Systems and Control (1997, 2003, 2011), and in the University of Campina Grande, Brasil (2004), and he has been guest researcher at The University of Newcastle, NSW, Australia (1992, 2007), and the University of California at San Diego (2011).
+He is an IFAC Fellow and Life Fellow of IEEE.
 Read Paul’s complete biography.